 William Ruh of Montclair, CA, was appointed to the Santa Ana Regional Water Quality Control Board in 2002.
 Mr. Ruh also has served on the Citrus Valley Association of Realtors as director of governmental affairs since 2001 as a consultant for the State Assembly Select Committee on the Alameda Corridor East since 1999 and has served on the Montclair City Council since 1998.
 Previously, he served on the Board of Directors for the Monte Vista Water District from 1991 to 1998 and the Planning Commission for the City of Montclair from 1988 to 1998.

 John Scandura of Huntington Beach was appointed to the Santa Ana Regional Water Quality Control Board in 2021.
+His appointment was confirmed by the Senate in August 2022.
 He has been an environmental scientist for over 40 years holding positions in consulting firms and government.
 John retired from the California Department of Toxic Substances Control in 2019 after 33 years.
 As a DTSC branch chief he managed staff who oversaw hazardous waste site cleanups in Southern California.
-John is a Planning Commissioner for Huntington Beach and served previously on the City’s Public Works Commission, Community Services Commission, and Environmental Board.
-He grew up in Ontario, California and has a bachelor’s degree in Biological Sciences from U.C.
-Irvine and a master’s degree in Environmental Science and Engineering from the University of North Carolina, Chapel Hill.
+John also served on the Planning Commission, Public Works Commission, Community Services Commission, and Environmental Board for the City of Huntington Beach.
+He grew up in Ontario, California and has a bachelor's degree in Biological Sciences from U.C.
+Irvine and a master's degree in Environmental Science and Engineering from the University of North Carolina, Chapel Hill.
 John has been married to Denise since 1993 and they have two adult children.
-Mr. Scandura's appointment is pending Senate confirmation.

 Board Information Sheet - Including Board Members and Senior Staff.